lyvd/virustotalIntellgence/README.md

 - Show malware reports which contain:
   + Malware detection labels from various anti-virus vendors
   + Malware indicators such as IP addresses, Domain names which can be integrated into IDS.
+- Calculate malware score base on the detection rates of antivirus vendors